shanielh/meta/docs/manager-readme.md

 ## My Expectations

+My definition of “Done” is defined by the task orientation:

+* Bug - it’s not done until it’s not deployed
+* Customer request (e.g. for POC) / related issue - not done until the customer has the message delievered
+* Development - merged and deployed before the end of the sprint (it’s up to you deploy it)

+My biggest expectation from you is your *own* ability to push tasks, if something is broken (e.g., you're blocked, the process is wrong), I'm here to help.

+I don't want to reach a state where I need to test your work, you should test your stories and tasks and you can utilize any other team members that will love to try to break your work 😀.

+## 1:1s

 A bi-weekly 1:1 where we’ll talk on anything which is not task/sprint related.
 We’ll talk about your challenges and goals, give each other feedback and I’ll try to provide context for things that are not clear.